Jimmy Urine

-James Euringer (born September 7, 1969), known professionally as Jimmy Urine, is an American singer, songwriter, and musician.
-He is best known as the lead singer and programmer of electropunk band Mindless Self Indulgence.
+James Euringer (born September 7, 1969), better known as Jimmy Urine, is an American musician.
+He is the lead singer, programmer, and primary songwriter of the electropunk band Mindless Self Indulgence, which he co-founded in 1997.

 Early life

 James Euringer was born in New York City on September 7, 1969.
 He has a brother named Markus.
-He graduated from a Catholic high school and later attended an art school, but dropped out.
+He graduated from a Catholic school and attended an art school, but dropped out.

 Career

 Mindless Self Indulgence

-Before starting Mindless Self Indulgence, Euringer took on the stage name Jimmy Urine and worked with his brother, releasing an album titled Mindless Self-Indulgence.
+Before starting Mindless Self Indulgence in 1997, Euringer took on the stage name "Jimmy Urine" and worked with his brother, releasing an album titled Mindless Self-Indulgence.
 The brothers became the founding members of Mindless Self Indulgence and soon found guitarist Steve Montano (Steve, Righ?) and drummer Jennifer Dunn (Kitty).
-The brothers released a second album, Crappy Little Demo, before Markus left the group and was replaced by bassist Vanessa Y.T., who was in turn replaced by Lindsey Way (Lyn-Z).
+The brothers released a second album, Crappy Little Demo, before Markus left the group and was replaced by bassist Vanessa Y.T.

 Other work

-Urine has remixed songs by Serj Tankian, Grimes, Devo, Deep Forest, KoRn, and Serart.
+Urine has remixed songs by Serj Tankian, Grimes, Devo, Deep Forest, Korn, KMFDM and Serart.
 He has been known to completely restructure the songs he remixes as well as add his own vocal parts.
 He also produced the original version of "Revolution" by Aimee Allen.

-Urine and his MSI bandmate Steve, Righ? have a side project called The Left Rights.
+Urine and Mindless Self Indulgence guitarist Steve, Righ? have a side project called The Left Rights.
 They have released a self-titled album and a second album titled Bad Choices Made Easy.

 Urine worked as a composer for the 2012 video game Lollipop Chainsaw, in which he also voiced the character Zed.
 He provided the voice for The Body in M Dot Strange's 2012 animated film Heart String Marionette.
 He also appeared in Darren Lynn Bousman's 2015 musical horror film Alleluia!
 The Devil's Carnival.

-Urine played a Ravager named Half-Nut in the 2017 film Guardians of the Galaxy Vol. 2 He also wrote a song for the film called "Un Deye Gon Hayd (The Unloved Song)", which is heard during the scene on the planet Contraxia.
-The song does not appear on the soundtrack album.
-In 2017, the song was uploaded to YouTube.
+Urine played a Ravager named Half-Nut in the 2017 Marvel film Guardians of the Galaxy Vol. 2.
+He also wrote a song for the film called "Un Deye Gon Hayd (The Unloved Song)", which is heard in the film but does not appear on the soundtrack album.
+The song was uploaded to YouTube.

-Urine released a self-titled album under the name Euringer in October 2018.
-The album features appearances from Tankian, Grimes, Gerard Way, and Chantal Claret.
+Urine released a self-titled solo album under the name Euringer in October 2018.
+The album features appearances from Serj Tankian, Grimes, Gerard Way, and Chantal Claret.

 In 2020, Urine voiced Kid K Beatz in two episodes of the cyberpunk musical web series X-RL7.
 That same year, Urine and Tankian released the collaborative album Fuktronic.